Chapter one: General Provisions

 Subject to the provisions provided for in the Unified Economic Agreement of the Council countries and the other international applicable agreements, goods shall be temporarily admitted without collection of customs duties and taxes according to the conditions set forth in the Rules of Implementation of this law.

-The Director General may grant temporary admission to the following:
+The Chairman Assistant may grant temporary admission to the following:

 Heavy machinery and equipment for completion of projects or for conducting the experiments and tests relating to such projects.